 Although NQF is involved in the last section of the pathway, the earlier steps have implications for whether a performance measure will be suitable for NQF endorsement.
 Thus, they are intended to serve as a guide and best practices to help ensure that PRO-PMs will meet NQF criteria.
-For example, steps 1 and 2 in the pathway indicate that patients (broadly defined as above) should be involved in identifying quality issues and outcomes that are meaningful to those receiving the care and supportive services.
+For example, steps 1 and 2 in the pathway indicate that patients (as broadly defined as above) should be involved in identifying quality issues and outcomes that are meaningful to those receiving the healthcare and support services.
 If patients are involved at those steps, then developers will have amassed the information needed to demonstrate that the outcome is of value to patients.
 In the context of using this pathway leading to an NQF-endorsed performance measure, step 2 also suggests that developers identify outcomes with evidence that the outcome is responsive to intervention.

-Our first recommendation is stated in the box below.
 The steps shown in Figure 2 and described below are intended to help ensure that a proposed performance measure will meet NQF criteria for endorsement.